Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chlorokvin (nivaquine, avlocor) and hydroxychloroquine (plaquenii) are quinolone derivatives used in the prevention and treatment of malaria, as well as in the treatment of rheumatoid arthritis, systemic lupus erythematosus and cutaneous lupus erythematosus.
-Chloroquine is also recommended in the treatment of disorders in calcium metabolism in sarcoidosis.
-Antimalarial drugs are melanotropic and are excreted from the body very slowly, which leads to their accumulation in melanin-containing structures of the eye, such as retinal pigment epithelium and choroid.
-Retinotoxicity and corneal deposits are two major side effects of antimalarial drugs on the part of the eyes.
-Changes in the retina are infrequent, but potentially dangerous, whereas corneal changes (funnel-shaped keratopathy) that are observed extremely often do not pose a danger.
+Chloroquine (nivaquine, avlocor) and hydroxychloroquine (plaquenii) are quinolone derivatives used in the prevention and treatment of malaria, as well as in the treatment of rheumatoid arthritis, systemic lupus erythematosus, and cutaneous lupus.
+Chloroquine is also recommended for the treatment of calcium metabolism disorders in sarcoidosis.
+Antimalarial drugs are melanotropic and are excreted from the body very slowly, which leads to their accumulation in melanin-containing structures of the eye, such as the retinal pigment epithelium and choroid.
+Retinotoxicity and corneal deposits are the two main ocular side effects of antimalarial drugs.
+Retinal changes are uncommon but potentially dangerous, while corneal changes (infundibular keratopathy), which are extremely common, are not dangerous.

-- Chloroquine retinotoxicity is associated with the total cumulative dose.
-The daily dose does not normally exceed 250 mg.
-A cumulative vine of less than 100 g or a duration of treatment of less than 1 year is very rarely associated with retinal damage.
-The risk of toxicity increases significantly when the cumulative dose exceeds 300 g (ie 250 mg daily for 3 years).
-However, there are reports of patients receiving a cumulative dose exceeding 1000 g but not having retinal damage.
-If necessary, chloroquine can be used in case of ineffectiveness of other drugs.
+- Chloroquine retinotoxicity is related to the total cumulative dose.
+The daily dose is normally less than 250 mg.
+Cumulative doses of less than 100 g or treatment durations of less than 1 year are very rarely associated with retinal damage.
+The risk of toxicity increases significantly when the cumulative dose exceeds 300 g (i.e., 250 mg daily for 3 years).
+However, there are reports of patients receiving cumulative doses exceeding 1000 g who did not experience retinal damage.
+If necessary, chloroquine can be used when other drugs are ineffective.

-- Hydroxychloroquine is less dangerous than chloroquine, and the risk of retinoxicity in its use is negligible if the daily dose does not exceed 400 mg.
-The doctor should recommend hydroxychloroquine instead of chloroquine in all cases, when possible.
+- Hydroxychloroquine is less dangerous than chloroquine, and the risk of retinotoxicity with its use is insignificant if the daily dose does not exceed 400 mg.
+The physician should recommend hydroxychloroquine instead of chloroquine whenever possible.

-- The condition preceding maculopathy is characterized by normal visual acuity, but lack of a foveal reflex.
-This is accompanied by the development of fine granular changes in the macula, which can be combined with a mild violation of color vision and small scotomas on the red Amslеr grid pattern.
-This condition is reversible if the drug is withdrawn.
+- The pre-maculopathy condition is characterized by normal visual acuity but absence of the foveal reflex.
+This is accompanied by the development of fine granular changes in the macula, which may be associated with moderate impairment of color vision and small scotomas on the red Amsler grid pattern.
+This condition is reversible if the drug is discontinued.

-- Early maculopathy is characterized by a moderate decrease in visual acuity (6 / 9-6 / 12).
-The study of the fundus reveals a subtle change in the macula, characterized by central foveolar pigmentation, surrounded by a depigmentation zone (the retinal pigment epithelium atrophy zone), which in turn is enclosed in a hyperpigmentation ring.
-The lesion can be better detected on the PHAG than with ophthalmoscopy, since the foci of atrophy of the retinal pigment epithelium are identified as the "final" defect.
+- Early maculopathy is characterized by a moderate decrease in visual acuity (6/9-6/12).
+Fundus examination reveals a subtle change in the macula characterized by central foveolar pigmentation surrounded by a zone of depigmentation (zone of retinal pigment epithelium atrophy), which in turn is enclosed in a ring of hyperpigmentation.
+The lesion may be better detected by FAG than by ophthalmoscopy, since foci of retinal pigment epithelium atrophy appear as a “finite” defect.
 This stage is reversible upon discontinuation of the drug.

-- Developed maculopathy is characterized by a more pronounced decrease in visual acuity (6 / 18-6 / 24) and an obvious picture of macular lesion of the "bull eye" type.
+- Advanced maculopathy is characterized by a more pronounced decrease in visual acuity (6/18-6/24) and an obvious picture of macular damage of the “bull’s eye” type.

-- Severe maculopathy is characterized by a significant reduction in visual acuity (6 / 36-6 / 60) with a common zone of atrophy of retinal pigment epithelium surrounding the favus.
+- Severe maculopathy is characterized by a significant decrease in visual acuity (6/36-6/60) with a widespread area of retinal pigment epithelium atrophy surrounding the fovea.

-- The final stage of maculopathy is characterized by a significant decrease in visual acuity and a significant atrophy of retinal pigment epithelium with "exposure" of large choroidal vessels.
-Arterioles of the retina can also thin out and accumulations of retinal pigment epithelium can develop on the periphery of the retina.
+- The final stage of maculopathy is characterized by a significant decrease in visual acuity and significant atrophy of the retinal pigment epithelium with "exposure" of large choroidal vessels.
+Retinal arterioles may also become thinner and retinal pigment epithelium deposits may develop at the periphery of the retina.

 Screening

-Control over the condition of patients taking hydroxychloroquine is not required.
-In clinical practice, chloroquine can also be administered without fear to patients who do not need routine repeated ophthalmic examinations or the use of complex tests.
-At the same time it is enough to study the visual acuity and eye fundus.
+Monitoring of patients taking hydroxychloroquine is not required.
+In clinical practice, chloroquine can also be safely prescribed to patients who do not need routine repeated ophthalmologic examinations or the use of complex tests.
+In this case, visual acuity and fundus examination are quite sufficient.

-The patient can independently use the Amsler mesh once a week, and in case of detection of violations, it is necessary to refer him to an ophthalmological examination.
+The patient can use the Amsler mesh independently once a week, and if any abnormalities are detected, he or she must be referred for an ophthalmological examination.

-An ophthalmologist can use a number of more complex techniques, such as examining visual fields, the threshold of macular sensitivity, testing color vision, contrast sensitivity, PHAG, and electrooculography, if necessary.
+If necessary, the ophthalmologist can use a number of more complex techniques, such as visual field testing, macular sensitivity threshold testing, color vision testing, contrast sensitivity, FA and electrooculography.

 Tamoxifen

-Tamoxifen (nolvodex, emblon, noltan, tamofen) is a selective estrogen receptor blocker used in some patients in the treatment of breast carcinoma.
-Its some systemic and local (eye) side effects are rare with a daily dose of 20-40 mg.
-Toxicity to the retina can sometimes develop in patients with an increase in the dose of the drug and is characterized by the appearance, as a rule, in the macula of both eyes of relatively safe numerous yellow, crystalline, ring-like deposits that persist even when treatment is withdrawn.
-Other, more rare side effects from the eyes are funnel-shaped keratopathy and optic neuritis, which are reversible upon cancellation of treatment.
-Since maculopathy is very rare, standard screening is not justified.
+Tamoxifen (nolvodex, emblon, noltan, tamofen) is a selective estrogen receptor blocker used in some patients to treat breast carcinoma.
+Its few systemic and local (ocular) side effects are rare at daily doses of 20–40 mg.
+Retinal toxicity may occasionally develop in patients at higher doses and is characterized by the appearance, usually in the macula of both eyes, of relatively harmless, numerous, yellow, crystalline, ring-shaped deposits that persist even after treatment is stopped.
+Other, less common ocular side effects include infundibular keratopathy and optic neuritis, which are reversible when treatment is stopped.
+Because maculopathy is so rare, routine screening is not warranted.

 Thioridazine

 Thioridazine (melleril) is used in the treatment of schizophrenia and other psychoses.
-Normally, the daily dose is 150-600 mg.
-At a dose exceeding 800 mg per day, even a few weeks may be sufficient to reduce visual acuity and disturb the tempo adaptation.
-Clinical signs of progressive toxicity in relation to the retina are:
+The normal daily dose is 150-600 mg.
+At doses exceeding 800 mg per day, even several weeks may be enough to reduce visual acuity and disrupt tempo adaptation.
+Clinical signs of progressive retinal toxicity are:

-- Rough plaque pigmentation and focal absence of retinal pigment epithelium and chorio capillaries.
+- Coarse plaque-like pigmentation and focal absence of retinal pigment epithelium and choriocapillaris.

-- Diffuse absence of retinal pigment epithelium and chorio capillaries.
+- Diffuse absence of retinal pigment epithelium and choriocapillaris.

 Chlorpromazine

-Chlorpromazine (largactil) is used as a sedative and a desire for schizophrenia.
+Chlorpromazine (largactil) is used as a sedative and in the treatment of schizophrenia.
 The daily dose is usually 75-300 mg.
-Defeat of the retina develops with an increase in the daily dose over an extended period and is characterized by the appearance of a nonspecific accumulation of pigment and granularity.
-Among other non-harmful side effects from the eyes, it is possible to isolate the deposition of yellow-brown granules on the anterior capsule of the lens and endothelial deposits of the cornea.
+Retinal damage occurs with increasing daily doses over a long period and is characterized by the appearance of nonspecific pigment accumulation and granularity.
+Other benign ocular side effects include the deposition of yellow-brown granules on the anterior lens capsule and corneal endothelial deposits.

-It is a carotenoid used to improve sun tanning.
-Continuous use can lead to the bilateral appearance of small, shiny, yellow deposits located symmetrically at the rear pole in the form of a "donut".
-The deposits are localized in the superficial layers of the retina and are safe.
+This is a carotenoid used to improve sun tanning.
+Long-term use may result in bilateral formation of small, shiny, yellow deposits arranged symmetrically at the posterior pole in a "doughnut" pattern.
+The deposits are localized in the superficial layers of the retina and are harmless.

 Methoxyflurane

-Methoxiflurane (penlhrane) is a drug used for general inhalation anesthesia.
-It is exchanged with oxalic acid, which combines with calcium in an insoluble form of salt (calcium oxalate) and deposited in tissues, including retinal pigment epithelium.
-Prolonged use can lead to secondary hyperoxalosis, renal failure, and to the deposition of harmless crystals in retinal vessels.
+Methoxyflurane (penlhrane) is a drug used for general inhalation anesthesia.
+It is metabolized by oxalic acid, which combines with calcium to form an insoluble salt (calcium oxalate) and is deposited in tissues, including the retinal pigment epithelium.
+Long-term use may lead to secondary hyperoxalosis, renal failure, and the deposition of harmless crystals in the retinal vessels.

 What do need to examine?